-Peer Coaching Basics is the first TeleClass in a training has been a dream for many, many years, languishing incomplete due to lack of time and attention that had to be spent on other endeavors.
-Training ADD Coaches has been more than a full time job!
+Peer Coaching Basic Training is the first TeleClass in a training has been a dream for many, many years, languishing incomplete due to lack of time and attention that had to be spent on other endeavors.

-Only recently have I been able to put my attention on completing the curriculum and the course material to begin to actuate my vision of a CENTER that will support Peer Coaching and Peer Coaches.
+Only recently have I been able to put my attention on continuing to develop the curriculum and the course material to begin to actuate my vision of a Coaching CENTER that will support Peer Coaching and Peer Coaches.

 I really hope that YOU will chose to be a part of it!